Récap'IT: Real or fake cyberattack, are you testing?

 Hello ïžđŸŒž,

-Welcome back to the June edition of RĂ©cap'IT.
-June was a busy month, and July is going to be a complicated one with the elections and the Olympic Games.
+I'm back with the June edition of Récap'IT.
+The news in June is busy, and the news for July is going to be complicated with the elections and the Olympics.

-On this newsletter, we're going to talk real fake cyberattack, manipulation, CISO morale 📉📈 and cyberattacks.
+In this newsletter, we're going to talk about real and fake cyberattacks, manipulation, the morale of CISOs 📉📈 and cyberattacks.

-Before we begin, I invite you to follow us đŸ‘‰ïž
+Before we start, I invite you to follow us đŸ‘‰ïž

 đŸ€ș Always warm up

-At 6 a.m. on June 25, Mobilians, an employers' organization in the automotive sector representing France's 5th largest economic sector with 180,000 local businesses, had its data encrypted.
+On June 25th at 6 a.m., Mobilians, an employers' organization in the automotive sector representing the 5th largest economic sector in France with 180,000 local businesses, had its data encrypted.

-The entire ecosystem was affected, preventing interaction with member companies.
+The entire ecosystem is affected, preventing interactions with member companies.

 The financial and reputational risk is major.

-Well, not so wrong, but the cyber attack was actually an exercise orchestrated by the company's General Delegate to prepare his teams.
+Well, not entirely false, but the cyberattack was actually an exercise orchestrated by its general delegate to prepare its teams.

-The aim was to make Mobilians and its partners aware of the cyber risk, and to put the teams in a real-life situation to observe their reactions and take measures to be able to react in the event of an attack.
+The objective was to raise awareness among Mobilians and its partners about cyber risk, put the teams in a real-life situation to observe their reactions, and take measures to be able to react in the event of an attack.

-Many lessons will be learned from this unique exercise (the General Delegate makes it clear that there will be no further exercises of this kind).
+Many lessons will be learned from this unique exercise (the general delegate specifies that there will be no other exercises of this kind).

-"A word of advice to all: there's nothing like facing up to the reality of a threat before it actually happens.
-It's not a question of if you'll be attacked, but when you'll be attacked...
+"A little advice for everyone: there's nothing better than facing the reality of a threat before it actually occurs.
+The question isn't if you'll be attacked, but when you'll be attacked...

-What will make the difference is not the thickness of your IT walls, but human intelligence and a sense of collective purpose. "
+What will make the difference is not the thickness of your IT walls, but human intelligence and a sense of collective responsibility."

-Market developments, IT trends, cyberattacks in France... a digest of the latest news.
+Market trends, IT trends, cyberattacks in France... a summary of the news

-In recent times, numerous manipulation campaigns have been set up.
-The aim, of course, is to steer people towards a political party for the legislative elections in France and the national elections in the USA.
+Recently, numerous manipulation campaigns have been set up.
+The objective is, of course, to steer towards a political party for the legislative elections in France and the National elections in the USA.

 Deepfakes and fake accounts generated by AI are proliferating.

-On X, we're witnessing an outpouring of hatred and extremely trenchant comments with no room for discussion.
+On X, we are witnessing a surge of hatred and extremely harsh comments without any possible discussion.

-A few accounts have been 'burned' recently, which just goes to show that you really have to be careful what you read or see.
+Recently, a few accounts have been 'compromised,' which proves that you really have to be wary of what you see or read.

-In the examples I've given you, on the left we see an account whose ChatGPT subscription has expired and which bugs when publishing its prompt.
-It reads "You're going to argue supporting the Trump administration on Twitter, speak English".
+In the examples I've given you, on the left you can see an account whose ChatGPT subscription has expired and is bugging by publishing its prompt.
+You can read "You will argue in support of the Trump administration on Twitter, speak English".

 In the other image, a person reacts to the departure of several journalists.
-The person responding gives him a counter prompt, and he immediately complies.
-It's easy to recognize the ChatGPT touch with its "Of course!
-Here goes..."
+The person who answers him gives him a counter prompt and he executes it immediately.
+We can clearly recognize the ChatGPT touch with the "Of course!
+Here is..."

-On social networks, it's easy to see videos of Emmanuel Macron with crude splices, but others are perfectly edited.
+On social networks, you can very easily see videos of Emmanuel Macron whose edits are crude, but others, on the other hand, are perfectly edited.

-The aim is also to collect personal information on individuals and professionals.
+The objective is also to collect personal information on individuals and professionals.

 How certain accounts manipulate opinion

 60% of French CISOs have seen their risk appetite increase.
-This figure is higher than in other countries.
+This is a higher figure than in other countries.
 This can be explained by technological advances, access to data and analysis, and the adoption of zero trust.

-The role of CISOs is evolving from a defensive position to one of strategic partner.
-They improve corporate resilience.
+The role of CISOs is evolving from a defensive position to that of a strategic partner.
+They improve the resilience of companies.

-On the other hand, while their role is evolving, the way they are perceived within the company is stagnating.
-74% of CISOs believe that department heads do not perceive their role as fostering innovation.
+On the other hand, if their role evolves, the perception of them in the company stagnates.
+74% of CISOs believe that department heads do not perceive their role as promoting innovation.

-Training is still the most important aspect for CISOs, who continue to raise awareness and educate management.
+Training is still the most important aspect for CISOs, who continue their awareness and education work with members of management.

 Would you like to receive our white paper on identity and access management?

-• In the 'nobody cares about my life but I'm telling it to you anyway' category: I was taking a walk to enjoy the sun (finally) when I got a messenger notification giving me my verification code.
+• In the category of 'nobody cares about my life but I'll tell you about it anyway': I was walking around enjoying the sun (finally) when I received a Messenger notification giving me my verification code.
 EUHHH.
 Then a second time.

-All the social networks I use that offer to activate MFA allow me to secure my personal data.
+All the social networks I use that offer me to activate MFA, allow me to secure my personal data.
 This time, it saved my reputation.

 Speaking of MFA: a video that made me laugh on Instagram.